Table of contents

 • Version & Platform.

-• Evidence of failure that helps the user to understand the bug in an easy way.
+• Evidence of failure that helps the user to understand the bug easily.

 Retesting: Retesting is well-planned testing done to check a feature of the application.
 The test cases written to test a specific feature cannot be automated.
 Retesting has a higher priority than regression testing.